 The measures will support a plan-led approach from the Oxfordshire’s councils as they support the delivery of circa 100,000 new homes across the county between 2011 and 2031, in order to address the county’s severe housing shortage and expected economic growth.

 This consultation closed on the 12 July 2018.
 Thank you to everyone who responded.
-The results of the consultation will be published on the website in due course.
+The results of the consultation are published below.

 For any enquiries about the consultation please contact: firstname.lastname@example.org